 - It can automatically turn off when the water level becomes too low or the device overheats.

-- Has a shock-resistant and shatterproof glass design.
+- It has a shock-resistant and shatterproof glass design.

 - Uses an adjustable temperature dial.